macfire/devops16/README.md

 These step-by-step instructions are taken from various tutorials on [digitalocean.com](https://digitalocean.com), [phusionpassenger.com](https://www.phusionpassenger.com), and other sites.
 Some sources have been linked.
 Most step descriptions have been shortened and simplified.
 Some step sequences are from one source while other may come from various sources.

-These instuctions and commands are placed on GitHub so I can conveniently find them.
+These instructions and commands are placed on GitHub so I can conveniently find them.
 I am a novice with Ubuntu, Nginx, Passenger, command line, etc., so I probably can't answer any questions.
-However, I'll be glad to incorporate any changes that are needed.
+However, I'll be glad to incorporate any corrections that are needed.

 Use instructions and commands at your own risk.